dojot/docker-compose/README.md

 # dojot Deploy - Docker compose

+__Attention__: Before running this deployment, it is necessary to define your domain or IP in the [.env](./.env) file in the variable ``DOJOT_DOMAIN_NAME``.

+__Note__ To get completely ready, **healthy**, all services in this `docker-compose` take an average of at least 12 minutes.

 This repository contains the necessary configuration files for quick deployment of the dojot platform using docker-compose.

-For instructions on how to get it up and running, please check [Installation Guide](https://dojotdocs.readthedocs.io/en/latest/installation-guide.html#docker-compose)
+For instructions on how to get it up and running, please check [Installation Guide](https://dojotdocs.readthedocs.io/en/latest/installation-guide.html#docker-compose). **Always change the ``admin`` user password to a suitable password and keep it safe.**

 To use this docker-compose.yml, you will need:

 - Docker engine > 19.03
 - docker-compose > 1.27

 Both are available in the [Docker official site](https://docs.docker.com/install/)_.
 All tests were performed with Docker CE.
+And also using Ubuntu 18.04 and 20.04.

+## Disclaimer

+This deployment option is best suited to development and functional environments.
+For production environment we recommend to use Kubernetes.

 ## How to secure dojot with Nginx and Let's Encrypt